-Roget: No govt funds for Patriotic
+Roget: No Govt funds for Patriotic

 It was the highest form of patriotism for the union to spend millions of dollars on the refinery venture in the face of declining energy-sector revenues.

-He was confident the union’s business plan had met the ten points required by Finance Minister Colm Imbert and it wass just a matter of time before their bid wais formally accepted.
+He was confident the union's business plan had met the ten points required by Finance Minister Colm Imbert and it was just a matter of time before their bid was formally accepted.

-“Absolutely nobody in this country or the world gave us any favour, no government and no opposition.
+"Absolutely nobody in this country or the world gave us any favour, no government and no opposition.
 We fought for it and deserve it.
-We would have won the bid with flying colours in the name of Trinidad and Tobago.”
+We would have won the bid with flying colours in the name of TT."

 He vowed Patriotic will have no political interference, corruption or mismanagement.
 Roget said Patriotic has been properly incorporated as a company, naming two OWTU executive officials as directors, including trustee Ozzie Warwick.